KINGAKWO/Spam-Filter/README.md

 If you want to contribute to the application, you can create a pull request with your changes.
 Please make sure to explain what changes you made and why in your pull request.

-### License

-The application is licensed under the MIT License.
-See the `LICENSE` file for more information.